khavishbhundoo/Guetzli-mjpeg/README.md

 ## Methodology

-An MJPEG video comprises of  a series of JPEG frames.Firsly we convert a sample high quality lossless image into JPEG images of various qualities with different encoders to determine at which quality there is no perceived quality loss and which decoder produces the smallest JPEG.
+An MJPEG video comprises of  a series of JPEG frames.Firstly we convert a sample high quality lossless image into JPEG images of various qualities with different encoders to determine at which quality there is no perceived quality loss and which decoder produces the smallest JPEG.

 >Butteraugli is a project that estimates the psychovisual similarity of two images.
 It gives a score for the images that is reliable in the domain of barely noticeable difference.